paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 ~~~
 Figure: DTLS Tunnel to KMF

 The three entities involved in this communication flow are the endpoint, the MDD, and the KMF.
 The behavior of each entity is described in (#tunneling-procedures).

 The KMF is a logical function that might might be co-resident with a key management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E key material.
-This document does not preclude any location, it only requires that the KMF not allow the MDD to gain access to the E2E key material by following the operations defined.
+This document does not preclude any location, only requiring that the KMF not allow the MDD to gain access to the E2E key material by following the operations defined.

 # Example Message Flows